 - (A) All residential subdivisions are required to have a landscaped street yard at the primary street entrance to the development.
 If there is more than one entrance, the developer shall designate the primary entrance.
-The street yard shall be landscaped the entire length of the parent parcel lot line fronting on a public street at a minimum width of 10 feet.
-The street yard shall be fully contained upon a separate parcel under distinct perpetual ownership by an individual or HOA.
-The street entrance must be landscaped with a minimum of 3 trees and 20 shrubs per 75 linear feet.
+The street yard shall be landscaped the entire length of the lot line fronting on a public street at a minimum width of 10 feet The street entrance must be landscaped with a minimum of 3 trees and 20 shrubs per 75 linear feet.
 A combination of grass, mulch, or ground cover for bare areas shall be required.
 The width of the street entrance is measured from the right of way to the nearest impervious area.
 Existing trees that exceed 4" DBH can be used to meet minimum plant requirements.
-Specimen trees provide a credit based upon values stated in Appendix A Sections 1 and 2 toward the landscape requirement. - (B) All residential subdivision developments must comply with any applicable transitional buffer requirements found in Article 1 of this Chapter. - (C) The specimen tree provisions of this ordinance shall apply to residential subdivisions for the street yard only. - (D) No final inspection shall be performed for any residential structure until the minimum landscape requirements have been met. - (E) In all residential subdivision developments of 50 or more lots, greenspace shall be provided by the developer at a rate of 200 square feet per lot.
-Required green space area may be consolidated and provided upon one parcel, or it may be dispersed evenly throughout the subdivision upon numerous parcels.
-The required green space shall be fully contained upon a separate parcel or parcels under distinct perpetual ownership by an individual or HOA.
-The required green space parcels shall comply with all applicable zoning regulations governing minimum lot area and depth. - (F) Upon obtaining the written consent from the City Arborist, the residential subdivision developer may, before or at the time 50% of the total number of lots have been sold, substitute a different lot within the subdivision as the designated greenspace lot, provided the substituted lot sacrifices the minimum square footage and landscape requirements set forth in this section.
+Specimen trees provide a credit based upon values stated in Appendix A - Sections 1 and 2 toward the landscape requirement. - (B) All residential subdivision developments must comply with any applicable transitional buffer requirements found in Article 1 of this Chapter. - (C) The specimen tree provisions of this ordinance shall apply to residential subdivisions for the street yard only. - (D) No final inspection shall be performed for any residential structure until the minimum landscape requirements have been met. - (E) In all residential subdivision developments of 50 or more lots or phases of developments of 50 or more lots with a minimum lot size of 10,000 square feet or less, the developer shall designate on the plat thereof one (1) lot as greenspace or open space to be landscaped in accordance with the greenspace development standards hereinafter stated. - (F) Upon obtaining the written consent from the City Arborist, the residential subdivision developer may, before or at the time 50% of the total number of lots have been sold, substitute a different lot within the subdivision as the designated greenspace lot, provided the substituted lot sacrifices the minimum square footage and landscape requirements set forth in this section.
 Upon substitution of the greenspace, a revised plat shall be prepared and recorded, along with any other documents necessary to effect such change at the expense of the developer.